AsadNaveed1/Cricket-Game-Project-Cpp/README.md

 8. Each player will get a chance to bat and bowl in the same match

-9. The team that scores more during their batting is declared as the WINNER
+9. The team that scores more during their batting is declared as the WINNER at the end of the match

 10. If both teams score the same, then the result will be a draw

 ### Enjoy!!!

 ## Features:-